partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 ## Better support for Hibernatable WebSockets

-So far, I've told you that `PartyServer` is stateful, and remains in memory between requests.
+So far, I've told you that `Party.Server` is stateful, and remains in memory between requests.
 This is true, and indeed very useful, but for very high-traffic or high-connection requests, this can get expensive both computationally, and in billing seconds.

 In order to support scaling parties to tens of thousands of concurrent connections, PartyKit supports the Cloudflare Durable Object [Hibernatable WebSockets API](https://developers.cloudflare.com/durable-objects/api/hibernatable-websockets-api).